If wanting to use another centre or home-based service here’s what you need to know about changing 20 Hours so you can get this at a second service.

-2. Are you moving city for a while but expect to return home sometime?
+2. Are you moving to a new city for a while but expect to return home sometime?

-Let your current service know so that it stops claiming funding for your child during the period that you are away.
+Let your current service know so that it stops claiming funding for your child during the time you are away.

-Record on the new enrolment form for the service you are transferring to, the hours and day that your child will be attending that will be covered by 20 Hours ECE funding.
+Record on the enrolment form of the new service, the hours and days that your child will be attending that will be covered by 20 Hours ECE funding.

-Before you move back home give your service warning and check that a place is available at the times you want.
+Before you move back home give your service warning and check that a place is available.
 Many services have vacancies and children leaving and coming so it should not be a problem.
-But have a back up plan just in case your service has a full roll and can not accept your child immediately.
+But have a backup plan just in case your service has a full roll and cannot accept your child immediately.